Our system includes powerful reports that provide detailed analytics for your email campaigns.

 The Open Statistics provides detailed information on the open rate and those subscribers that actually opened the email:

-There are multiple graphs displayed on the Open Statistics tab:
+There are multiple graphs displayed on the Open Statistics tab.
+Learn more How Open and Click reports are broken down.

 The Click Reports tab displays information about clicks on links contained in the email: